ykangw/VeriExCiting/README.md

 ## Interpreting Results

 *   **Found References:** The total number of references extracted from the bibliography section of the PDF.
-*   **Skipped website:** Websites are skipped because they often lack the structured metadata needed for reliable verification.
-*   **Verified:** References that were successfully matched in Crossref or Google Scholar.
+*   **Verified:** References that were successfully matched in Crossref or Google Scholar (academic references), and Google Search (non-academic websites).
 *   **Warnings:** References that could *not* be verified.
 *   **Warning List:** The raw text of the unverified references.